ruby-numo/numo-gnuplot/README.md

 end
 ```

-* In this example, the following command lines are sent to Gnuplot.
+* In these examples, the following command lines are send to Gnuplot.

 ```
 set title "Example Plot"